Russia's Sistema buys $256 mln stake in Melon Fashion Group after scrapped IPO

 ($1 = 1.02 euros)

-(Reporting by Jake Cordell, additional reporting by Alexander Marrow; Editing by Emelia Sithole-Matarise)
+(Reporting by Jake Cordell and Alexander Marrow; Editing by Emelia Sithole-Matarise and David Evans)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.